 Launch App or Play Store, navigate to Updates or My Apps & Games, and swipe the list to find Instagram.
 Hit the Update button next to the app and the latest version will be installed.

-To be honest, iOS/Android software updates are often ignored but ignore them long enough and your smartphone is bound to start acting out.
+To be honest, iOS/Android software updates are often ignored, but ignore them long enough and your smartphone is bound to start acting out.
 As a result, Instagram could fail to play a sound or even a crash.
 Here is a quick guide for software updates on iOS/Android.

 Launch Settings, tap on General and select Software Update.
-Tap on “Download and install” and wait for a few minutes for iPhone to do its magic.
+Tap on “Download and install” and wait for a few minutes for iPhone to work its magic.
 You might be prompted to confirm that you want to install the software.
 In this case, tap on Install or OK in the pop-up window.

 Again, the menus might look a bit different on your Android smartphone, but the principle is the same.
 Hit the gear icon to access Settings, go into the System menu, and select “About phone.”

 If you use Samsung Galaxy, you should look for “Software update” instead of System.
-On Pixel smartphones, you need to tap Advances instead of “About phone.”
+On Pixel smartphones, you need to tap “Advances” instead of “About phone.”
 Either way, you should find your way to the “Download and install” option easily.